cirosantilli/x86-bare-metal-examples/README.md

 - during boot, hit some special hardware dependant key, usually F12, Esc
 - choose to boot from the USB

+When you are done, just hit the power button to shutdown.

 Tested on: ThinkPad T400.

 #### Big image